 ‘War From the Ground Up should be read by all aspiring military commanders and their Whitehall masters’ — The Guardian

-'Filled with provocative and innovative observations about the blurring of military and political realms in kaleidoscopic environments, this book is the most perceptive account of contemporary conflict I have seen.
-It deserves to widely read by military practitioners and their political leaders.' — Conrad Crane, lead author of FM 3-24, Counterinsurgency and Director of the U. S. Army Military History Institute
+‘Filled with provocative and innovative observations about the blurring of military and political realms in kaleidoscopic environments, this book is the most perceptive account of contemporary conflict I have seen.
+It deserves to be widely read by military practitioners and their political leaders.’ — Conrad Crane, lead author of FM 3-24, Counterinsurgency and Director of the US Army Military History Institute

-'War from the Ground Up is an interesting and important meditation on the nature of the unsatisfying wars of the modern era by a man who has seen more of them than most, former Gurkha Rifle officer Emile Simpson.
-It should be read by everyone interested in the current war in Afghanistan and in the likely nature of conflict for many years to come; these wars are not going away, and Simpson has done yeoman's work in helping us understand them.' — John Nagl, Minerva Professor of Culture and War, U.S. Naval Academy, Annapolis
+‘An interesting and important meditation on the nature of the unsatisfying wars of the modern era by a man who has seen more of them than most.
+It should be read by everyone interested in the current war in Afghanistan and in the likely nature of conflict for many years to come; these wars are not going away, and Simpson has done yeoman’s work in helping us understand them.’ — John Nagl, Minerva Professor of Culture and War, U.S. Naval Academy, Annapolis

 ‘A bold exploration of strategic thought, well grounded in experience.
 It is what one would expect of a Gurkha officer, following in the footsteps of Bill Slim, the thinking man’s general.’ — Carter Malkasian, Afghanistan veteran with the US State Department and author of War Comes to Garmser: Thirty Years of Conflict on the Afghan Frontier